Invoice Processing for Microsoft Dynamics 365 (2025–2026): Automate Processing Invoices with Modern Invoicing Software

 A purchase order is a commercial document issued by a buyer to a seller, specifying the items, quantities, and agreed prices for products or services the buyer intends to purchase.
 The PO serves as a formal offer to buy and becomes a legally binding contract once the seller accepts it.

-In invoice processing, the PO is crucial for verifying that the invoiced items match what was ordered, forming part of the three-way matching process.
-It helps streamline procurement and payment processes, ensuring clarity and accountability between the buyer and seller.
+In invoice processing, the PO is crucial for verifying that the invoiced items match what was ordered.
+It supports three-way matching and creates a clean audit trail that improves accountability between buyer and seller.

 What Is Accounts Payable (AP) in General?